telerik/fiddler-everywhere-docs/rules-presets/modify-traffic/modify-image-url.md

 ---
-title: Modify Image Endpoint
+title: Modify API Endpoint
 description: "Modify an image API endpoint while using Fiddler's rules."
 slug: adv_modify_image_url
 position: 20
 ---

-# Modifying Endpoints
+# Modifying API Endpoints

-Apart from mapping request to different host destinations (that wil returnd an entirely new responses), Fiddler can be used to modify the ongoing traffic by changing API endpoints through thier  paths, or by changing and substituting parts of the HTTP requests and response headers and bodies.
-This article will showcase how to create a rule that **modifies an API endpoint that returns an image**.
+Apart from mapping requests to different host destinations (that return entirely new responses), you can use Fiddler to modify the ongoing traffic by changing API endpoints through their paths, or by changing and substituting parts of the HTTP requests and response headers and bodies.

 ## Creating a "Modify Image Endpoint" Rule

 Create a "Modify Image Endpoint" rule by setting the following actions through the [Rules Builder]({%slug modify-traffic-get-started%}).

-1. Create a matching condition that uses the "When **all these conditions** are met **any number of times**".
+1. Create a matching condition that uses the "When **all these conditions** are met **any number of times**" pattern.

-1. Match by a **URL** that uses a string value to match the desired URL (for demonstration purposes, we match **googlelogo** fomr the following URL `https://www.google.com/images/branding/googlelogo/1x/googlelogo_light_color_272x92dp.png``).
+1. Match by a **URL** that uses a string value to match the desired URL.
+For example, match **googlelogo** from the following URL `https://www.google.com/images/branding/googlelogo/1x/googlelogo_light_color_272x92dp.png`.

 1. Match by a **Method** equal to **GET**.

-1. Create an **Update URL** action and set the desired new target URL (for demonstration purposes, `https://www.gstatic.com/ac/cb/youtube_logo_v2.svg`).
+1. Create an **Update URL** action and set the desired new target URL.
+For example:  `https://www.gstatic.com/ac/cb/youtube_logo_v2.svg`.

 This sample Fiddler rule maps an HTTP request to return a custom image.